by Jim Thomas

-That's been forty-five years now and a lot of things have changed.
+That's been forty-six years now and a lot of things have changed.
 From an annual budget of $2,400 to a budget of over $100,000, the change in the economy has affected KKUP the same as it has everyone else.
 Our lease with the City of Cupertino expired and we had to move into a new studio, complete with market value rent.
 Same with our lease on the tower.
 But even with our increased expenses, we still operate on a fraction of what it takes any other station to do business.

 And there's a lot that's still the same.
 A belief, carried on from the earliest meetings of the Radio Club, in an all volunteer, community minded radio station providing musical, informational, and educational alternatives to our listening audience.
 A dedication to remain non-commercial, and to have our programming sponsored 100% by our listeners and to be responsive to those listeners.
 And to provide an opportunity to talented people with a passion for music and ideas to have access to the community through radio.

 If this sounds like what you think radio should be, take the opportunity to tune in and listen to 91.5 FM and become a member and supporter of KKUP.
 We need your help to head into the next quarter century!